Originally called "Manifestation Made

 Russ: oh yeah.

 mental process.
 I’m not talking about the how-to, I’m

-talking about what actually happens in the mind of the person that you're coercing.
-How
+talking about what actually happens in the mind.
+The

+mind of the person that you're coercing, how do you

 about energy fields and things that you wouldn’t